 Analytics trends for 2020

-As 2019 comes to a close and businesses look ahead to 2020, powerful technologies are on the rise.
+As the year comes to a close and businesses look ahead to the coming year, powerful technologies continue to be on the rise.
 Big Data, the Internet of Things (IoT), Industry 4.0, and more are taking hold across industries.
 The common requirement for businesses seizing these tools and staying ahead?
 Advanced Analytics.

 Below are our top analytics trends for 2020: